Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 targets DailyTargetRepository

-reports ReportQueue
+queue ReportQueue

 }

-func NewDailyRunner(targets DailyTargetRepository, reports ReportQueue) *DailyRunner {
+func NewDailyRunner(targets DailyTargetRepository, queue ReportQueue) *DailyRunner {

 return &DailyRunner{